SoupyzInc/SoupyzInc/README.md

 <img align="right" width="50%" src="https://github-readme-stats.vercel.app/api?username=soupyzinc&hide=contribs&count_private=true&show_icons=true&theme=dark&title_color=9aa0a6&text_coolor+9aa0a6&icon_color=CAD1D9&bg_color=00000000">
 <p>Yes, "Matt" is fine too, whatever comes naturally to you.
 I'm 16, a rising senior in high school, and I have a programming
 addiction.
-I'm planning to pursue a master's in computer science and maybe a minor in math while I'm at it.
+I'm planning to pursue a PhD in computer science and maybe a minor in math while I'm at it.
+After college, I want to do computer science research.
 <p>🔗 Check out my website at <a href="https://soupyzinc.tech/">soupyzinc.tech</a>!<br>

 <h2>What am I working on? 🤔</h2>